History of the Chicago Bears: 1975–1982: Building for a championship

 On December 16, 1979, as the Bears earned that spot on the final day of the season with a 42–6 victory over the St. Louis Cardinals, team president George "Mugs" Halas Jr. died of a heart attack at the age of 54.
-"Mugs", the son of Bears founder George Halas, had served as the team president since 1953.
+"Mugs", the oldest son and heir apparent of George Sr., had served as the team president since 1963.
 The Bears had to regroup quickly, as they would face the Philadelphia Eagles in the Wild Card Game in Philadelphia a week later.
 The Bears held a 17–10 lead in the early moments of the second half, only to see the Eagles soar back, moving on to the next round with a 27–17 victory.
 The Bears did not return to the playoffs under Armstrong, and in 1980, they fell below .500 with a 7–9 record (despite some seminal moments in Bear lore).
 On October 6, 1980, Payton broke the Bears' all-time franchise all-purpose yardage total previously held by Gale Sayers, with 9,462 career yards.
 On Thanksgiving in Detroit, Dave Williams took the overtime kickoff 95 yards for a touchdown, setting an NFL record for the fastest end to an overtime game.
 On December 7, the Bears ripped the Green Bay Packers 61–7, the biggest margin of victory in the series and the most one-sided game in the history of the Bears-Packers rivalry.
 Armstrong lasted just one more year with the Bears, finishing with a last place showing and a 6–10 record before being fired in the off-season.